IntroQG/site/source/lessons/L3/natural-diffusion.rst

 The diffusion equation
 ======================

-Slides from the lecture on the diffusion equation can be found below.
+Slides from the lecture on the diffusion equation can be found below after class.

+..
     .. admonition:: Lecture slides

         `Natural diffusion lecture slides <../../_static/slides/L3/03.1-Natural-diffusion.pdf>`__